 - Porcelain Fused to Metal: This option provides all of the benefits of porcelain and metal crowns as they are durable and look and feel natural.

 How long do dental crowns last?

 Dental crowns can last up to 30 years without needing replacement with proper dental care, and routine visits to our dentist.
 Some crowns can last a lifetime if a durable material is used.

 Broken teeth that still have the tooth root intact can receive dental crowns.
 Patients with missing teeth may also receive dental implants, dentures, or dental bridges which can be covered and protected with dental crowns.
 Treatment may be needed for patients with tooth decay, but they can receive dental crowns after the infection is removed, often through a root canal procedure.

 A local anesthetic is used to numb the tooth that is receiving the dental crown, so the procedure shouldn’t be painful.
 You may feel some soreness after the procedure, but this should pass.

 Dental crowns can come loose as a result of tooth damage or decay.
 We will monitor the condition of your dental crown during routine dental care visits.
 If you notice any changes in the fit or comfort of your crown, or if the crown falls out, contact our office right away.
 We will give you advice on how to address the problem.
 Our staff can also help you schedule an appointment.

 Schedule A Dental Exam and Dental Crowns Treatment Today

 Do you have damaged or weak teeth?
 Strengthen your teeth and dental restorations with dental crowns in Charlotte, NC.
-Call Stewart Dental Group today at 704-255-4256.
-You can also request an appointment with our dental team online today.
+Call Stewart Dental Group for dental crowns at 704-255-4256.
+You can also request a dental exam online with our dentists today.